-Charlie Kirk was very ecumenical, which in itself does not indicate that he wasn't saved.
+As I mentioned, Charlie Kirk was very ecumenical, which in itself does not indicate that he wasn't saved.
 However, something is wrong when Roman Catholics (the biggest hellbound religious cult on the planet) and Mormons support Charlie's religious beliefs because he was so vague.
-I've heard him say repeatedly that he gave his life to Jesus as a young boy, but that is not how you get to Heaven.
+I've heard him say repeatedly that he gave his life to Jesus as a young boy in fifth grade, but that is not how you get to Heaven.
 My point in writing this article is to raise awareness that Lordship Salvation is not the Gospel.
+Since Charlie was so vague about exactly what he trusted in to be saved, we don't know, and that's the entire point.
+Charlie says he got saved by giving his life to Christ, but that is not the Gospel.
+He relentlessly calls Jesus his “Lord,” but so did the accursed proselytes in Matthew 7:22.

 Pastor M.R.
 DeHaan (1891-1965) gets it 100% correct:

 I have read and watched every social media source I could find this week, searching for any information to confirm that Charlie Kirk was indeed a born-again believer, but unfortunately I haven't been able to find it.
-The $64,000 question is: Did Charlie Kirk rest in the finished redemptive work of Jesus Christ through Calvary's cross alone for salvation; Or, did Charlie believe that following Jesus as “Lord,” giving his life to Christ to serve Him, and turning from his sinful ways were necessary to be saved.
+The $64,000 question is: Did Charlie Kirk rest in the finished redemptive work of Jesus Christ through Calvary's cross alone for salvation; or did Charlie think that following Jesus as “Lord,” giving his life to Christ to serve Him, and turning from his sinful ways, were also necessary to be saved.
 If the latter is true, Charlie did not go to Heaven, based on our text Scripture passage from Matthew 7:21-23.
+Eternal life is a gift for the guilty, not a reward for the righteous.
+Faith is the only righteous thing that I can do.

+Dear reader, merely living the Christian life is not enough to get to Heaven.
+You can give your life to Christ, serve Him diligently all your days, turn from your sinful bad habits, and yet never be born again and still go to Hell forever.
 I am sincerely concerned whether Charlie went to Heaven or not.
 In fact, most religious people do NOT go to Heaven, they go to Hell (Luke 13:23-24).
 Romans 1:16b says that the Gospel is “the power of God unto salvation” to all who believe it's message.
 If the Gospel is tampered with at all and not explained accurately, it can lose its saving effect.
-Please carefully notice the following verses:
+Please carefully notice the following Scripture verses:

 Mark 7:13, “Making the word of God of none effect through your tradition, which ye have delivered: and many such like things do ye.”